Here come initial jobless claims ...

-The Department of Labour will publish its weekly report on initial jobless claims at 8:30 a.m.
+The Department of Labour will release its weekly reading on initial jobless claims at 8:30 a.m.
 ET.

-Economists forecast that the number of first-time filings for unemployment insurance fell by 10,000 this week to 265,000, according to Bloomberg.
-It would be the 95th week with claims under the 300,000 level.
+Economists forecast that first-time filings for unemployment insurance rose by 4,000 to 250,000 last week, according to Bloomberg.

-Initial claims provide a reading of the labour market’s health and the pace of layoffs.
+The four-week moving average of claims, which evens out the week-by-week volatility, fell to 244,000 last week, the lowest level since November 3, 1973.

-The four-week average of continued claims, which evens out volatility and covers people who are not filing for the first time, is near the lowest level in a decade.
+Initial jobless provide an early indicator of a labour-market downturn because layoffs precede filings for unemployment insurance.

 Business Insider Emails & Alerts